Dinos de Saltillo

 Dinos de Saltillo (English: Saltillo Dinos) are an American football team based in Saltillo, Mexico.
 The Dinos compete in the Liga de Fútbol Americano Profesional, the top American football league in Mexico.
 The team plays its home games at the Estadio Francisco I. Madero.

 History

-The team was founded on 28 September 2016, in resemblance of the semi-professional team with the same name that played in the Mexican Master Football League from 1995 to 1996 in the city of Saltillo.
+The team was founded on 28 September 2016 as an expansion team in the Liga de Fútbol Americano Profesional (LFA), paying homage to the semi-professional team with a similar name that played in the Liga Nacional de Futbol Americano Masters from 1995 to 1996 in the city of Saltillo.